Updated on December 31, 2019

 What are the top online betting sites in New Hampshire?

-Again, we can’t answer this question until the first sites go live.
+Again, we can’t answer this question until more sites go live.
 However, as a consumer, you’ll have the choice of five New Hampshire mobile betting sites when the market fully develops.

 Given what we already know about other US sports betting states, FanDuel, 888, William Hill and GVC will likely compete for a license.
 What’s more, under the terms of HB480, in-play betting will be available online (not offline or for collegiate sports) and remote registration is possible.

 DraftKings is currently the only online operator that has begun to operate in the state and will continue to hold the title of the top online betting site in New Hampshire until another company can enter the market.